teambit/bit/README.md

 [Community](https://bitsrc.io) • [Docs](https://docs.bitsrc.io) • [Video](https://www.youtube.com/watch?v=vm_oOghNEYs) • [Examples](https://bitsrc.io/bit/movie-app#styles) • [Gitter](https://gitter.im/bit-src/Bit) • [Blog](https://blog.bitsrc.io/)

-Bit plays with great tools like Git, Yarn and NPM to form a simple and frictionless component sharing experience.
-If shared-libraries are music CD-ROMs, Bit is your song playlist.
-It makes the experience of sharing code simple and accessible for everyone.

-Bit provides a distributed component development workflow.
-You can isolate components in any Git repository, and quickly share them to dynamic and curatable collections of components.
-Then, components can be individually found and consumed with package managers like Yarn/NPM or sourced in any repository for further modifications.
+**Bit** - Build applications with reusable code components.

+Bit integrates into your existing code sharing ecosystem (Git, Yarn, NPM) and creates a super-fast and frictionless code sharing experience.
+It helps you easily isolate, organize and share components between projects and team members to cut the time for building new applications, reduce the maintenance efforts of packages and shared-libraries, help keep your code DRY and save your time & resources for building new things.

+**Distributed component development workflow**

-- Quickly share individual components to curated and dynamic collections, from any path in your repository and without changing your source-code.
+- Quickly isolate and share individual components from any path in your repository, without changing your source-code.

-- Keep a single source of truth for components, while developing or sourcing components from any repository.
+- Organize components in curated collections as a single source of truth, while developing or sourcing components from any repository.
-- Experience and discover components in your collections.
-Apply extensions to visually render your components, test and compile them, parse and present useful information from the inline docs and even publish your components to package registries.

 - Install components with NPM, Yarn or any other package manager - even if shared with Bit.

-- Get control and learn which components are used by who and where.
-Easily make vast changes to multiple components in different projects and gain full control over your
+- Easily learn exactly which components are being used by who and where, to make vast component changes in multiple projects without breaking a single one of them.

+- Extend Bit to visually render, test, compile and parse useful information for your components without having to spend hours writing documantaion.

 Bit is a collaborative open source project, actively maintained by a venture-backed team and used by different organizations and OSS communities.